Columbus reaches $10M settlement for family of Andre Hill

 It's the largest such settlement in city history.

-Hill, 47, was fatally shot by white police officer Adam Coy on Dec.
+Hill, 47, was fatally shot by officer Adam Coy on Dec.
 22 as Hill emerged from a garage holding up a cellphone.
-Coy was fired and has pleaded not guilty to murder charges.
+Coy was fired and has pleaded not guilty to murder and reckless homicide charges.

 “No amount of money will ever bring Andre Hill back to his family, but we believe this is an important and necessary step in the right direction," Columbus City Attorney Zach Klein said in a statement.